wouterbulten/wouterbulten.github.io/_posts/recipes/2020-01-25-chocolate-brownie-mousse-cake-entremet.md

 For this recipe, some special equipment/ingredients are required:

 - Entremet mold.
-For this recipe, I used a [Silikomart "Saturn" Entremet mold](https://amzn.to/36vqmQx).
-If you don't want to buy a dedicated mold, you can also use a cake tin lined with [acetate foil](https://amzn.to/2GoCokc).
+For this recipe, I used a <a href="https://amzn.to/36vqmQx" rel="nofollow">Silikomart "Saturn" Entremet mold</a>.
+If you don't want to buy a dedicated mold, you can also use a cake tin lined with <a href="https://amzn.to/2GoCokc" rel="nofollow">acetate foil</a>.
 - A cake tin to bake the brownie, the tin should be slightly smaller than entremet mold.
 Of course, you can also use the entremet mold and cut the brownie to size.
 - Fruit filling.
-We choose to go for sour [Amarena cherries](https://amzn.to/2ux5rQ5) as they complement the richness of the brownie and mousse.
+We choose to go for sour <a href="https://amzn.to/2ux5rQ5" rel="nofollow">Amarena cherries</a> as they complement the richness of the brownie and mousse.
 Of course, you can substitute this for something else.
 - Cocoa butter velvet spray.
 I usually use the [spray colors from Modecor](https://www.modecor.it/en/prodotti/coloranti/colori-in-spray/23165-color-spray-250ml-rosso-af/) as they are available at my local supply store.
-Alternatives are available through Amazon, like from [Silikomart](https://amzn.to/30TiyqV).
-Make sure you get a food-safe cocoa butter spray.
+Alternatives are available through Amazon, like from <a rel="nofollow" href="https://amzn.to/30TiyqV">Silikomart</a> Make sure you get a food-safe cocoa butter spray.

 <a name="brownie"></a>
 ## 1. Making the entremet base (the brownie)